jwplayer/jw-design-library/README.md

 ```

 ### Fonts
-We recommend referencing the CDN route in your HTML (so you're not duplicating the
-font files into your project):
+We recommend referencing the CDN route in your HTML (so you're not duplicating the font files into your project).

 ```html
 <link href="https://hook.jwplayer.com/jw-design-library/<version>/css/fonts.css" rel="stylesheet" />
 ```

-Then use the `font-family` variables as usual:
+Then apply the `font-family` variables:

 ```scss
 body {
     font-family: $ds-global-font-family-brand;